promoting small enterprise

 empowering women in Myanmar

 Implemented in long-term partnership with Pact in Myanmar, the Sustainable Health Improvement and Empowerment (SHINE) program empowers communities to adopt behaviors to improve their health status and increases access to livelihood opportunities.
-The program has reached more than 1.2 million people across 1,476villages in 13 townships.
-To date, SHINE has trained 10,644 community health volunteers to help ensure sustainable health improvements in communities.
-The Village Health Development Fund supports 800,000 people to improve access to health care and help finance village development programs.
+The program has reached more than 1.2 million people across 1,476 villages in 13 townships.
+To date, SHINE has trained 10,717 community health volunteers to help ensure sustainable health improvements in communities.
+The Village Health Development Fund supports more than 812,000 people to improve access to health care and help finance village development programs.
 More than 14,000 women have engaged in saving and empowerment programs that can help them earn 15 percent interest on savings.

-In Indonesia, Chevron’s multi-year PRISMA (Promoting Sustainable Integrated Farming, Small Enterprise Cluster, and Microfinance Access) program provides small grants, capacity building, training, technical assistance and access to loans through micro finance institutions to local farmer groups, small businesses and cooperatives in 11 regencies and cities in Riau, East Kalimantan and West Java.
-In 2015, the PRISMA program supported more than 1,200 beneficiaries.
+In Indonesia, Chevron’s multiyear PRISMA (Promoting Sustainable Integrated Farming, Small Enterprise Cluster and Microfinance Access) program provides small grants, capacity building, training, technical assistance and access to loans through microfinance institutions to local farmer groups, small businesses and cooperatives in 11 regencies and cities in Riau, East Kalimantan and West Java.
+By the end of 2016, the PRISMA program supported more than 1,500 beneficiaries.
 The program covers 36 sectors, including agriculture, fishery and processed foods.
+Through PRISMA, we also helped establish four centers for small and medium enterprises in Riau, West Java and East Kalimantan.
+They serve as business consulting centers as well as trading houses that display more than 200 products, including locally made handicrafts, food and snacks, batik, and weaving clothes.